yyscolin/telebot/readme.md

 );
 ```

-Grant INSERT and SELECT privileges to the tables
+Grant SELECT, INSERT, UPDATE, DELETE privileges to the tables

 ## Create Telegram bot
 Go to bot father and create a new bot with `/newbot` command